HannesHolst1/pydoku/README.md

 # pydoku
-Solves a Sudoku in Python using OpenCV & Deep Learning
+Solves a Sudoku in Python using OpenCV & Deep Learning.

 This repository includes the following:
 - Image processing